Winners and losers of immigration: The equilibrium in the goods market

-Equation (\ref{app:demandsupplygoods}) states that the sum of government expenditures on unemployment benefits, tax rebates and consumption of public goods is equal to the government revenues in the form of direct and indirect taxes, i.e. $TGE=IT+DT$.
-Hence, this equation implies that as in all closed economy macroeconomic models, the government primary surplus is equal to zero.
+Equation (\ref{app:demandsupplygoods}) states that the sum of government expenditures on unemployment benefits, tax rebates, public transfers, and consumption of public goods is equal to the government revenues in the form of direct and indirect taxes, i.e., $TGE=IT+NDT$.
+In other words, as in all closed economy macroeconomic models with zero private savings and investment, the government primary surplus is equal to zero in equilibrium (see also Appendix \ref{app:SMO}).